-- 84. To address the above issues the Panel have recommended that: - xx.
-Regulatory Services undertake an evidence based review of the effectiveness of the HMO licensing scheme to ensure that standards of quality are maintained for all private sector tenants in the City and to support the decision making process for whether to expand the scheme to other wards in the city.
-It should be recognised that those who have been homeless will be moving on into the lower cost / quality end of the market where risks to their health remain high.\ - xxi.
-Regulatory Services consider options to undertake a new stock condition survey to gain a better understanding of the quality of the City's private housing stock and establish mechanisms and resources to secure an up to date survey at least every 6 years.\ - xxii.
-Integrated Drug and Alcohol Substance misuse service to report to the Health Overview and Scrutiny Panel on how changes to service delivery will support homeless people more effectively, particularly in relation to raising the age of transition into adult services. - xxiii.
-Continue to monitor homelessness trends and impacts of Welfare Reforms on homeless people to enable an evidence based response to adapt the Local Welfare Provision where necessary and report the impacts of Welfare Reforms to commissioners, the Jobcentre Plus and the Department of Work and Pensions. - xxiv.
-The Homelessness Strategy Steering Group review the number, use and awareness of emergency weekend bed schedule for adults and especially for young homeless referrals and discharge from hospital or custody. - xxv.
-Homelessness commissioners undertake a city-wide review of valued services which may come under threat due to lack of funding.
-Immediate consideration should be given to determine their value to the city's Homelessness Model and health outcomes for individuals for The Two Saints Day Centre and 'Breathing Space' project and the Vulnerable Adult Support Team in the University Hospital Southampton NHS Trust's Emergency Department.
+- xx.
+Undertake an evidence based review of the effectiveness of the HMO licensing scheme to ensure that standards of quality are maintained for all private sector tenants in the City and to support the decision making process for whether to expand the scheme to other wards in the city.
+It should be recognised that those who have been homeless will be moving on into the lower cost / quality end of the market where risks to their health remain high. - xxi.
+Regulatory Services to undertake a new stock condition survey to gain a better understanding of the quality of the City's private housing stock and establish mechanisms to secure an up to date survey at least every 6 years. - xxii.
+Integrated Drug and Alcohol Substance misuse service to report back to the Health Overview and Scrutiny Panel on how it will support homeless patients more effectively, particularly in relation the raising the transition age into adult services. - xxiii.
+Continue to monitor homelessness trends and impacts of Welfare Reforms on homeless people to enable evidence based responses and to adapt Local Welfare Provision where necessary and report the impacts of Welfare Reforms to commissioners and local agencies including the JobCentre Plus and the Department of Work and Pensions. - xxiv.
+The Homelessness Prevention Steering Group review the number, use and awareness of emergency weekend bed schedule for adults and especially for young homeless referrals and those discharged from hospital or custody. - xxv.
+Homelessness commissioners undertake a city-wide review of services which may come under threat due to lack of funding.
+Immediate consideration should be given to determine their value to the city's Homelessness Model and health outcomes for individuals for The Two Saints Day Centre and 'Breathing Space' project and the Vulnerable Adult Support Team in the Accident and Emergency Department of University Hospital Southampton.